okcoders/ok-coders-spring-2015/00-preparation/00-02-mac-setup.md

 Install Apple's Command Line Tools: Instructions vary depending on which version of the Mac OS you are using.
 First try typing `gcc` at the command line.
 If a dialog box appears for installing the command line tools, *Install* them.
 You do not need to Install Xcode.

-If the dialog box does not appear or you get an '*command not found*' error, download one of the following installers depending on your version of Mac OS.
+If the dialog box does not appear or you get an '*command not found*' error, it may be because you are running a slightly older version of the Mac OS.
+Download one of the following installers depending on your version of Mac OS.
 Double-click the completed download to install the files:

 - Mac OS 10.9: [Command Line Utilities for Mac OS 10.9 Mavericks](https://s3.amazonaws.com/okcoders/command_line_tools_for_osx_mavericks_april_2014.dmg)
 - Mac OS 10.8: [Command Line Utilities for Mac OS 10.8 Mountain Lion](https://s3.amazonaws.com/okcoders/command_line_tools_for_osx_mountain_lion_april_2014.dmg)